umairian/twitter-clone-app-task/README.md

 ## Config

-- For development, define required variables in config/environments/development.json and DATABASE_URL in .env file in the root directory
+- For development, define required variables in `.env` according to `.env.example`
 - For production, define required variables as environment variable in remote setup.

 ## Database

-- If using mySQL for the project, use the following command to `install brew install mysql2`

-## Contributing

-- Every Database Table should have a corresponding Model file in `models` folder
-- We use `Prisma` as our ORM
+- Mongodb is used as database with Mongoose ORM
-- Use `npx prisma` to cli for migrations
-- The `controllers` and `routes` folder should exactly mimic each other.
-All routers in `routes` should have their corresponding `controllers` file/folder
-- All logging should be done using `req.log`.
-It's a bunyan logger.
-For model level logging, `req.log` should be passed to underlying layers